stutirastogi/scheduler/README.md

     change spring.datasource.username and spring.datasource.password as per your mysql installation

-4. Build and run the app
+4. Open powershell in the root directory.
+You can now bring up the entire application with just one command:

-    mvn spring-boot:run
+    $ docker-compose up

-  The app will start running at http://localhost:8080.
+  This will start the elasticsearch server and mysql service.
+Application will start running at http://localhost:8080.

 <h3>Explore Rest APIs</h3>